 Employ these 4 healthy aging practices

-If you make them part of your life, they will help you remain robust, strong, and sharp for years to come:
+If you make healthy aging habits part of your life, they will help you remain robust, strong, and sharp for years to come:

 1. Just move